 We have a well-diversified tenant base and portfolio of leading Mexican companies and multinational, world-class, tenants under long-term contracts, including Nestlé, TPI, Safran, Nissan, MercadoLibre, Bombardier, The Home Depot, Coppel, Gates, Lear Corporation, among others.
-Our client portfolio is well-balanced between light-manufacturing (60.0% of GLA) and logistics (40.0% of GLA) and we maintain exposure to key light-manufacturing and productive industries in Mexico such as automotive, aerospace, food & beverage, energy, among others.
+Our client portfolio is well-balanced between light-manufacturing (60% of GLA) and logistics (40% of GLA) and we maintain exposure to key light-manufacturing and productive industries in Mexico such as automotive, aerospace, food & beverage, energy, among others.

-As of March 31, 2023, we had 184 tenants and 86.7% of our rental income in U.S. dollars with a weighted average remaining lease term of 5.1 years.
-No tenant occupies more than 6.0% of our total GLA, with the top 10 tenants maintaining an average remaining lease term of 5.9 years.
+As of December 31, 2022, we had 183 tenants and 87.0% of our rental income in U.S. dollars with an average contract life of 4.9 years.
+No tenant occupies more than 6.0% of our total GLA, with the top 10 tenants maintaining an average remaining lease term of 6.9 years.
 Our long-dated lease terms are key to securing stable cash flows and allow us to foster long-term partnerships with our tenants.
-The charts below indicate the breakdown of our top 10 tenants by GLA and our long-term lease maturity profile as of March 31,2023:
+The table below indicates the breakdown of our top 10 tenants by GLA as of December 31, 2022: